MoriShotaro/PowerSystemModel-doc/docs/formula/equation.md

 $$

 For dispatchable generators, the output in each timeslices is constraited not to exceed the installed capacity (${gmx}_{n, i, r, t}=1$).

-For non-dispatchable generators, the output in each timeslices is constrainted by output pattern ($0 \leq {gmx}_{n, i, r, t} \leq 1$).
-Hense, the curtailed output of solar and wind power is accounted for in the postprocessing as follows:
+For non-dispatchable generators, the output in each timeslices is constrainted by exogeneous output pattern ($0 \leq {gmx}_{n, i, r, t} \leq 1$).
+The curtailed output of solar and wind power is accounted for in the postprocessing as follows:

 $$
 {gmx}_{n, i, r, t} \cdot {VGS}_{n, i, r}-{VG}_{n, i, r, t}